Why an ulcer drug could be the last option for some abortion patients

 "Misoprostol alone would not be an FDA-approved use of that drug for chemical abortion," says Julie Blake, senior counsel with Alliance Defending Freedom, which is representing the anti-abortion groups in the lawsuit challenging mifepristone's approval.
 "Using drugs that were approved for other purposes off-label certainly carries additional dangers and safety risks."

+But Blake's colleague, Alliance Defending Freedom attorney Erik Baptist, says he believes doctors who prescribe misoprostol for abortion could open themselves up to lawsuits.

+"When it's prescribed off-label, that puts the doctor or the prescriber in a little more tenuous position when it comes to medical malpractice or tort liability in theory, because it's never been FDA-approved for that particular purpose," Baptist says.

-The current lawsuit doesn't directly address off-label uses.
-Perritt of Physicians for Reproductive Health says misoprostol is already widely — and safely — used off-label for miscarriage management, in procedures like IUD insertion and for abortion.
+The current lawsuit doesn't directly target off-label uses.
+Perritt of Physicians for Reproductive Health notes that misoprostol is already widely — and safely — used off-label for miscarriage management, in procedures like IUD insertion and for abortion.
 But she worries about an increasingly murky legal landscape surrounding abortion pills.

 "If they're coming for mifepristone, believe me, they're coming for misoprostol.
 It will not end with the one medication," Perritt says.
 "And so all of this is at risk."